 ARTICLE VI.
 MEETINGS

-Section 1 – Annual and Regular Meetings There shall be an Annual Business Meeting during the month of July at a time and palce to be determined by the Executive Committee.
+Section 1 – Annual and Regular Meetings There shall be an Annual Business Meeting at a time and place to be determined by the Executive Committee.
 There shall be regular meetings held quarterly (to the extent possible).

 Section 2 – Minutes of Meetings Minutes of any business conducted at Section meetings shall be kept by the Secretary and made a part of the permanent record of the Section.
 The Annual Business Meeting shall be recorded by the Secretary.
-All meeting minutes shall be summarized in the Section newsletter and copies be made available to Section members and affiliates by request.
+Meeting minutes shall be available to Section members..

-Section 3 – Notice of Meetings At least ten (10) days notice of date and location of the meetings shall be given Notice shall be by mail or electronically.
+Section 3 – Notice of Meetings At least ten (10) days notice of date and location of the meetings shall be given.

 Section 4 – Meetings of the Executive Committee Meetings of the Executive Committee shall be called by the President or by a majority of the Executive Committee members.
-A schedule of these meetings shall be printed in the Section newsletter and such meetings are open to all members.

-ARTIVLE VII.
-POSITIONS ON PULBIC ISSUES
+ARTICLE VII.
+POSITIONS ON PUBLIC ISSUES

 No action on National or Chapter affairs, positions on public issues, resolutions, or statements for publication shall be reported as an official expression of Section opinion unless approved by the Executive Committee.
-To the extent possible, such positions on a public issue shall first be distributed to the entire Section membership via fax, mail, or newsletter prior to a vote at a Section meeting.
+To the extent possible, such positions on a public issue shall first be distributed to the entire Section membership.
 Any position on National affairs will be given to the Missouri Chapter for further action.

 ARTICLE VIII.
 AMENDMENTS

-Upon authorization of the Executive Committee or upon petition of at least one sixth of the members of the Section, any proposed amendments to the Section bylaws shall, after discussion at a Section meeting, be submitted by the Secretary as a written ballot to the members.
+Upon authorization of the Executive Committee or upon petition of at least one sixth of the members of the Section, any proposed amendments to the Section bylaws shall, after discussion at a Section meeting or provided digitally, be submitted by the Secretary as a written ballot to the members.
 For adoption, any amendment shall require the affirmative vote of the majority of the members voting.
 A period of thirty (30) days be allowed for return ballots prior to counting votes and publications of the results.
-The Secretary shall file two copies of this amendment with the Executive Committee of the Missouri Chapter within one month after adoption.
+The Secretary shall maintain amendments and provide them to the Executive Committee of the Missouri Chapter within one month after adoption.